Excellence in Academic Leadership

 Academic Leadership Development

-Within the framework of the Grainger College of Engineering Professional Development series, NCPRE is offering its acclaimed Academic Leadership workshop in Chicago this fall.
+Within the framework of the Grainger College of Engineering Professional Development series, NCPRE is offering its acclaimed Academic Leadership workshop in Chicago (date TBC).
 Intentional and Thoughtful Professional Development is a two-day interactive workshop that any academic leader will find valuable.
 Participants will leave with new insight into the fundamental skills required for effective leadership in an academic context; with improved leadership abilities; and with a clear understanding of their individual strengths and areas for action.

 Professional IQ: Preventing and Solving Problems at Work